sondos-ahmed/sondos-ahmed/README.md

 👋 Hey there!
 I'm a software developer with a computer networks background and a recent graduate of a coding bootcamp.
 I hold a bachelor's degree in computer science, which provides me with a strong foundation in the field.

-- 🔭 I’m currently working on my portfolio https://sondosbettamer.com/ projects page
+- 🌱 I’m currently working on my own project

-- 🌱 I’m currently learning **React**

 - 👨‍💻 All of my projects are available at [https://github.com/sondos-ahmed](https://github.com/sondos-ahmed)